Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRToolbox.md

 Functions for use of and access to Virtual Reality devices.

+[CV1Test](CV1Test)               - A timing test script for [HMDs](HMDs) by use of a photometer.
 [OculusVR](OculusVR)              - How to setup Oculus VR head mounted displays and general intro.
 [PsychVRHMD](PsychVRHMD)            - General driver for VR head mounted displays [(HMDs)]((HMDs)).
-[PsychOculusVR](PsychOculusVR)         - Driver for devices from Oculus VR, e.g., the Oculus Rift.
+[PsychOculusVR](PsychOculusVR)         - Driver for devices from Oculus VR, e.g., the Oculus Rift, using the v0.5 SDK.
+[PsychOculusVR1](PsychOculusVR1)        - Driver for devices from Oculus VR, e.g., the Rift CV1, using the v1.0 SDK.
 [PsychOpenHMDVR](PsychOpenHMDVR)        - Driver for devices supported by [OpenHMD](OpenHMD) (http://www.openhmd.net).
+[VRInputStuffTest](VRInputStuffTest)      - Test input functionality related to VR devices.